Programs

 Our radio program uses short, precise, and humor-filled dramas to address social disputes within society, offering Christian perspectives for resolving conflicts.
 The show highlights culture.
 Solutions but emphasizes the Christian way as an alternative.
 These programs air during the evenings, when families are home, on leading vernacular stations across various markets.

 We aim to connect with families, people involved in social disputes, and non-Christians who may not attend church.
-This program also appeals to those who have distanced themselves from church life, offering them a path through forgiveness and renewed faith.
+This program also appeals to those are de-churched and the un-churched, offering them a path through forgiveness and renewed faith.

 Automated Messaging